UKGovLD/ukgovldwg/README.md

 sass _sass/main.scss assets/css/main.css

-[Tip: i alias something to sass _sass/main.scss assets/css/main.css; jekyll build ]
+Tip: you might find it convenient to alias something to

+sass _sass/main.scss assets/css/main.css; jekyll build

 ## Stylesheets

-data.gov.uk is built on Bootstrap 3 so (slightly reluctantly) we are too.
+data.gov.uk is built on Bootstrap 3 so we are too.